You are here

-This information is provided to assist you if you are new to engaging with the TGA and Australia's regulatory framework for medical devices.
+This information is provided to assist you if you are new to engaging with the TGA and Australia's regulatory framework for medical devices, including in vitro diagnostics (IVD) medical devices.
 It will introduce you to some of the concepts and terminology used in medical device regulation.

 Our risk-based approach to regulating therapeutic goods is designed to ensure that the level of regulation matches the risks posed by particular therapeutic goods.

-Medical devices including in vitro diagnostic (IVD) devices are assessed against the Essential Principles and in line with their intended purpose and risk-based classification.
+Medical devices including IVD medical devices are assessed against the Essential Principles and in line with their intended purpose and risk-based classification.
 The regulatory framework for medical devices spans the life of the device and includes:

 - pre-market assessment: conformity assessment